Kale-Ko/File-File-System/README.md

 To create a file system you just need to instantiate a FileFileSystem object. `const fileSystem = FileFileSystem.createIfNotExist(fileName)`\
 You may also use `FileFileSystem.create(fileName)` and `FileFileSystem.load(fileName)` but you must check if the filesystem exists or not first.

-## Open Options

-`autoSave` - Wether or not to automatically save the file to disk for you whenever you modify a file

-## Options

-`format` - The file system format (Normal, Flat) `fileSize` - The size the file is allowed to take up on the real disk

 ## Methods

 Get disk meta - `var meta = fileSystem.diskMeta()`\